How the gay pride movement started

 On 28 June 1969, riots broke out in the area surrounding New York City’s Stonewall Inn, a bar on Christopher Street in Manhattan.
 Disputes remain “about how exactly the riots began, but it is agreed that they were the result of police raiding the bar for activity then considered criminal”, said The Independent.

 The clashes continued for more than three days, and heralded “a more militant approach – in a more militant era – in which gay people demanded respect and equality, rather than asking for it, or trying to educate the heterosexual population”, Michael Bronski, a professor in women’s and gender studies at Harvard University, told Newsweek.

-Yet “there has always been resistance by LGBTQ+ people against oppression - from the law, the police, government officials, church doctrine”, adds Bronski, author of A Queer History of the United States.
-The academic and activist argues that it is a mistake “to elevate ‘Stonewall’ as the sole example”.
+Yet “there has always been resistance by LGBTQ+ people against oppression – from the law, the police, government officials, church doctrine”, added Bronski, author of A Queer History of the United States.
+The academic and activist argued that it is a mistake “to elevate ‘Stonewall’ as the sole example”.

 How did Pride begin?

 LGBTQ+ communities across the US immediately latched on to the Stonewall riots as an event that cast a spotlight on their cause.
 In 1970, a committee was formed to commemorate the New York uprising.

 It was committee member L. Craig Schoonmaker who suggested “gay pride” as a slogan for their cause.
 “People did not have power then – even now, we only have some,” Schoonmaker said in a 2015 interview with The Allusionist podcast.
 “But anyone can have pride in themselves, and that would make them happier as people, and produce the movement likely to produce change.”